MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-model-in-flow.md

 > [!div class="mx-imgBorder"]
 > ![Category classification flow example](media/flow-ccc-example.png "Category classification flow example")

 Congratulations!
 You've created a flow that uses an AI Builder category classification model.
-Select **Save**, and then select **Test** in the upper-right corner to try out your flow.
+Select **Save** on the top right, and then select **Test** to try out your flow.

 ## Parameters
 ### Input